Skip to main content

 Conclusion

-Here at Oral & Facial Surgery Institute, Dr. Davis, MD, provides the best dental care to his patients.
+Here at Shawn B. Davis, DMD, Oral & Facial Surgery Institute, Dr. Davis, MD, provides the best dental care to his patients.
 Based in southern Utah, we strive to give our dental patients the best treatments and care.
 Give us a call now at (435) 238-7083 or visit our contact us page if you are struggling with a dry socket.
 Or, you can pay us a personal visit at 1098 East Riverside Dr St. George, UT 84790.

 Sources: